Ectopoglossus saxatilis

 Ectopoglossus saxatilis is a species of frog in the family Dendrobatidae.
 It is known to be endemic to a small tributary of the Río Tanelita on the Colombian side of Cerro Tacarcuna, where it can be found in small streams and caves in the humid forests of the region, at around 1100 meters above sea level.
+Scientists suspect it may live in nearby Panama as well.